-Affirmative action divided Asian Americans and other People Of Color.
+Affirmative action divided Asian Americans and other people of color.
 Here's how

 Myth of affirmative action harming Asian Americans creates "deliberate racial wedge between communities of color"

-Jeff Wang, whose son Michael was a poster child for Asian students against affirmative action after he was rejected from several elite collages, agrees that decades ago many Asian Americans needed the leg up provided by race conscious admissions.
+Jeff Wang, whose son Michael was a poster child for Asian students against affirmative action after he was rejected from several elite colleges, agrees that decades ago many Asian Americans needed the leg up provided by race-conscious admissions.

 But he says, times have changed.
 "Now we see disadvantaged groups like Asians — like Chinese, like Indians, they are minorities and their rights are being taken away."